 Top Tips for Happy Healthy Hair

-This month, a client of Jacqueline’s shares a question.
+A client of Jacqueline‘s shared a question.

 Question: My hair is thinning and I’m only in my twenties!
 What should I do?